 - Website cards

 Through this article, we hope to provide you with an overview of selling on social media platforms.
-Retailers should make a wise choice whether to use one, two, or all of them.
+Retailers should choose wisely whether to use one, two, or all of them.
 They are all very powerful tools with great features.
-However, spreading your online presence too thin will decrease the content quality in each platform, which users need to carefully think about.
+However, spreading your online presence too thin will decrease the content quality in each platform, which users need to think carefully about.
 Please feel free to contact us if you have any further questions!